Building an Internal Audit Program

 Defining Your Audit Scope and Frequency

-The first decision is what you're going to audit, and you need to define it before the audit year begins.
+The first decision is what you're going to audit.
 Your internal audit program should cover all significant controls across your business over the course of a year.
 For most organizations in a compliance-driven context, that means governance and risk management, access control, encryption and data protection, monitoring and logging, incident response, vendor management, and how you handle sensitive data.
 The specific areas depend on your business and what you're preparing to be externally audited against.
 If you're preparing for a SOC 2 audit, your internal audit scope should mirror SOC 2's trust service criteria.
 If you're preparing for HIPAA, scope should mirror HIPAA's technical safeguards.

 Frequency matters because you need to know your control environment before auditors do.
 Most organizations run internal audits at least annually, covering the entire control landscape in one cycle or in rolling quarterly reviews where different areas rotate through the audit process.
 A quarterly rolling approach means each quarter focuses on a different set of controls or business area, so by the end of twelve months you've examined your entire control environment once.
 This is particularly useful for larger organizations where trying to audit everything simultaneously would be disruptive.
 What matters is that you have a documented plan that says what's being audited when, and that you actually follow that plan.
 Documentation creates accountability, and accountability is what prevents audit plans from being drafted in January and forgotten by March.